Top 7 Korean Music Streaming Apps

 Vibe believes that this campaign can end chart manipulation and music hoarding.

-Mix Tape – You can select artists and receive a mix tape every day.
+Mix Tape – Lets you select artists and receive a mix tape every day.

-VIBE MAG – This menu is like a music magazine.
+VIBE MAG – Just like a music magazine.

-It features interviews with artists, stories about artists with recommended songs, etc.
+It shares interviews with artists, stories about artists with recommended songs, etc.

 5. Bugs (벅스)

 It’s known for its pretty design and interaction with artists.